-On June 6, 2016, another purported class action lawsuit was brought against the Company by former Wilhelmina model Shawn Pressley and others (the "Pressley Litigation"), in New York State Supreme Court (New York County) by the same counsel representing the plaintiffs in the Shanklin Litigation, and asserting identical, although more recent, claims as those in the Shanklin Litigation.
-On June 14, 2016, the Court stayed all proceedings in the Pressley Litigation until a decision is issued on the motion to dismiss in the Shanklin Litigation.
+On June 6, 2016, another putative class action lawsuit was brought against the Company by former Wilhelmina model Shawn Pressley and others (the "Pressley Litigation"), in New York State Supreme Court (New York County) by the same counsel representing the plaintiffs in the Shanklin Litigation, and asserting identical, although more recent, claims as those in the Shanklin Litigation.
+The Amended Complaint, asserting essentially the same types of claims as in the Shanklin action, was filed on August 16, 2017.
+Wilhelmina filed a motion to dismiss the Amended Complaint on September 29, 2017, which was argued on April 20, 2018.
+Discovery is proceeding in this case, and Ms. Pressley has asked to withdraw from the case, leaving Roberta Little as the sole named plaintiff in the Pressley Litigation.
 The Company believes the claims asserted in the Pressley Litigation are without merit, and intends to vigorously defend the action.